 Start the day by exiting I-75 at Wildwood (exit 329, where Florida’s Turnpike meets I-75).
 Take SR 44 west to the Lake Panasoffkee Wildlife Management Area.
 Grab a good country breakfast at Mo’s Family Restaurant, then spend the morning hiking, biking or geocaching through the trails of the WMA.
 The wildlife is spectacular, so don’t forget your binoculars or a good camera.
 Bring a picnic basket and take advantage of one of the many picnic areas.

 After lunch, it’s time to hit the lake!
 If you’re a fisherman, hook up the trailer, grab your rod and tackle box and head for one of the many boat ramps around Lake Pan.
 Just get back to SR 44 and head west until you reach SR 470.
 Heading south on SR 470 for about 6 miles, you’ll find the small fishing community of Lake Panasoffkee, where you can access the water and find restaurants and overnight accommodations as well.
 Public access parks and boat ramps are available at Marsh Bend (Lake Pan) Outlet Park, Shady Brook Greenway Park and Coleman Landing.

 Not a natural born angler?
-Regardless of whether you prefer to catch your fish with a hook or a menu, an airboat tour of the lake from either Wild Bill’s, or Tom & Jerry’s is almost obligatory, especially if you’re visiting for the first time.
+Regardless of whether you prefer to catch your fish with a hook or a menu, an airboat tour of the lake from Wild Bill’s, Swamp Fever, or Tom & Jerry’s is almost obligatory, especially if you’re visiting for the first time.
 Grab your camera again because the wildlife is amazing—everything from alligators to bald eagles.
 It’s a wild adventure for the whole family.
 Be sure to call ahead if you can; reservations are requested but not required.